tony-kuo/eagle/README.md

 Output BAM files which classify reads into 4 classes (reads from -a align.bam):

-1. out.ref.bam: reads classified as reference
+1. out.ref.bam: reads classified as reference, REF in the classified read list
-2. out.alt.bam: reads classified as alternate
+2. out.alt.bam: reads classified as alternate, ALT in the classified read list
-3. out.unk.bam: reads that could not be classified due to identical likelihoods
+3. out.unk.bam: reads that could not be classified due to identical likelihoods, UNK in the classified read list
-4. out.mul.bam: multi-allelic variants (heterozygous non-reference variants) (not applicable to --ngi)
+4. out.mul.bam: multi-allelic variants (heterozygous non-reference variants) (not applicable to --ngi), MUL in the classified read list

 If --ngi then there are 2 sets of output bam files: